Monday, May 8, 2023

 President Harry S Truman, who didn't even know about the atomic bomb project until his 2nd day in office -- that's right: FDR did not tell his own Vice President about it -- was given these figures.
 He asked for figures of how many soldiers would die in an invasion of the Japanese home islands, and how long it would take.
 He was told over 1 million Japanese, half as many Americans, and it would take at least 6 months of fighting to get Japan to surrender.
 Given that "X-Day," the day the invasion was set to begin, would have been November 1, 1945, that meant that the "Pacific Theater" of the war would still have been in progress by May 1, 1946.

 Truman asked when the atomic bomb would be ready.
-He was told the 1st test would be on July 16, and that, if successful, more would be ready to go at a moment's notice.
+He was told that the 1st test would be on July 16, and that, if successful, more would be ready to go at a moment's notice.
 He knew that, if the invasion happened, and the predictions for it came true (and he believed that they would), and then it came out that America had the bombs that would have ended the war before the invasion, and Truman didn't use them, the American people would blow their stacks.
 He knew it would destroy his reputation as a strong leader who cared about the country.
 He cared more about that than he did about the Democratic Party losing the 1946 Congressional elections or the 1948 Presidential election.

 He gave the order to proceed.
 Hiroshima was bombed on August 6.
 On August 9, Nagasaki was bombed, and the Soviet Union invaded Manchuria.
 The Japanese knew it was only going to get worse, much worse, and surrendered on August 14, which became known as V-J Day.